winitzki/scall/tutorial/programming_dhall.md

   Branch :: Tree a -> Tree a -> Tree a
 ```

-The Scala 3 uses the keyword `extends` in its long syntax:
+Scala 3 uses the keyword `extends` in its long syntax:

 ```scala
 enum Tree[A]:                                       // Scala 3.